-Artist Residencies at The Arts Center are an investment in one’s professional career, with dedicated time, studio space and collaborative support.
+The Artist Accelerator’s Artists in Residence at The Arts Center is an investment in one’s professional career!
+We offer dedicated lessons & lectures, studio space, and collaborative support.
 Artist Accelerator Residents are selected for professional and personal growth potential, as well as an ability and willingness to contribute to a thriving artist community.

-We encourage a diverse selection of artists to apply, including artists from historically excluded communities including (but not limited to): artists from rural communities, emerging artists, artists from communities of color, LGBTQ+, artists who are self-taught, and artists new to creating artwork.
+We encourage a diverse selection of artists to apply, including artists from historically excluded communities including (but not limited to): artists from rural communities, emerging artists, artists from communities of color, LGBTQIA+, self-taught artists, and artists new to creating artwork.
 We welcome artists regardless of citizenship status, color, familial status, gender identity or expression, religious observance, sex, sexual orientation, and sources or level of income.

 More about the Artist Accelerator Program for emerging artists and artists seeking a successful career in the arts.